We are delighted to inform you that our conference is fast filling up with bookings!

 Dr Katie Whale, Senior Research Associate Health Psychologist, Bristol University.

-5.Sharing the journey thus far in the transformation of the East Sussex public health nursing service using the Lancaster model and HAPI portal;
+5.Sharing the journey thus far in the transformation of the East Sussex Schools Public Health Service, including the recent implementation of Lancaster model and HAPI portal.

 6.Improving child oral health: evidence-based approaches.

 Professor Zoe Marshman, Professor/Honorary Consultant in Dental Public Health, University of Sheffield